-We are offering shares of common stock.
+We are offering 7,812,500 shares of common stock.
 This is our initial public offering of our common stock.

 Prior to this offering, there has been no public market for our shares.
-We expect that the initial public offering price will be between \$ and \$ per share.
-We intend to apply to list our common stock on The Nasdaq Global Market under the symbol "IKNA."
+The initial public offering price is \$16.00 per share.
+Our common stock has been approved for listing on The Nasdaq Global Market under the symbol "IKNA."

-We are an "emerging growth company" under the federal securities laws and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and for future filings.
+We are an "emerging growth company" and a "smaller reporting company" under the federal securities laws and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and for future filings.